pivotal/docs-tap/convention-service/creating-conventions.md

-# <a id='Creating'></a> Creating a Convention Server
+# <a id='Creating'></a> Creating conventions

 The Tanzu Application Platform enables developers to turn source code into a workload running in a container with a URL in minutes.
-In the process the [Convention Service](about.md). examines the workloads and matches them to conventions which describe changes or additions to make to.
+In the process the [Convention Service](about.md) examines the workloads and matches them to conventions which describe changes or additions to make to.
 This lets the ops team roll in infrastructure or compliance opinions without adding to the workload of the application developer.

 This document describes how to create conventions as well as a convention server to apply them.

-### <a id='conventionservice'></a> About Convention Servers
+### <a id='conventionservice'></a> About convention servers

 A convention is used to to adapt or modify a [PodIntent](reference/pod-intent.md) according to the type of an application.
 Conventions are defined by platform operators to automate the application of configuration and organizational best practices.

-The convention is applied by the Convention Server.
-The server is called by the Convention Controller whenever a [PodIntent](reference/pod-intent.md) is submitted.
+The convention is applied by the convention server.
+The server is called by the convention controller whenever a [PodIntent](reference/pod-intent.md) is submitted.

 1. <a id='create-1'></a>Take a look at the convention template<!-- add link -->, which contains: